Severe Thunderstorm Warning issued for Yavapai by NWS - News Break

 Severe Thunderstorm Warning issued for Yavapai by NWS

-Effective: 2021-07-09 17:00:00 PDT Expires: 2021-07-09 17:45:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-09 16:11:00 PDT Expires: 2021-07-09 16:30:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Yavapai The National Weather Service in Flagstaff has issued a * Severe Thunderstorm Warning for Yavapai County in west central Arizona * Until 545 PM MST. * At 459 PM MST, a severe thunderstorm was located 10 miles south of Camp Verde, moving southwest at 15 mph.
+Target Area: Yavapai A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 430 PM MST FOR YAVAPAI COUNTY At 410 PM MST, a severe thunderstorm was located over Montezuma Castle National Monument, or just northeast of Camp Verde, moving southwest at 5 mph.
 HAZARD...70 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
 Expect considerable tree damage.
-Wind damage is also likely to mobile homes, roofs, and outbuildings. * Locations impacted include Cordes Junction, Cordes, Cordes Lakes and Spring Valley.
+Wind damage is also likely to mobile homes, roofs, and outbuildings.
+Locations impacted include Camp Verde, Mcguireville, Montezuma Well, Montezuma Castle National Monument, Rimrock, Middle Verde, Lake Montezuma and Clear Creek Campgrounds.
 HAIL...1.00IN WIND...70MPHalerts.weather.gov

 Comments / 0